Intuitive Machines Nova-C: Further Nova-C missions

 The Nova-C lander was designed to be compatible with methane and oxygen fuel sources that are believed to be available on both the Moon and on Mars.
 For future missions, methane and oxygen could potentially be "harvested" wherever the Nova-C lander may be based using In-situ resource utilization (ISRU) (off-world resource processing technologies).
 The Nova-C lander technology platform can be scaled up to mid and large lander classes, capable of accommodating larger payloads.

 Successors

 Nova-D

-In an interview with NASA recorded in October 2023, Tim Crain, CTO of Intuitive Machines, mentioned the possible development of a Nova-D lander.
-Early reports of the in-development Nova-D state that it will use two of the VR-900 engines and be capable of carrying more than 500 kg to the lunar surface.
+Early reports of the Nova-D indicated it would use two VR-900 engines and be capable of carrying more than 500 kg to the lunar surface.
+In 2021 Northrop Grumman announced that the Lunar Terrain Vehicle they were designing would be delivered by a Nova-D lander.

+In an interview with NASA recorded in October 2023, Tim Crain, CTO of Intuitive Machines, described the development of the Nova-D.

 In August 2024, Intuitive Machines proposed a mission to deliver NASA's VIPER rover to the Moon on a Nova-D lander no earlier than late 2027.
+The VIPER delivery mission was later awarded to Blue Origin.

+In March 2026, NASA awarded IM a fifth CLPS task order designated CT-4 to deliver science and technology payloads to a location near Malapert crater, close to the lunar south pole.
+IM has indicated this will require a Nova-D lander.
+The IM-5 mission is scheduled for launch in 2030, and will carry a lunar rover from ASA (Roo-ver) and Honeybee Robotics each integrated with a NASA payload, as well as five additional payloads from NASA, KASI, and Grapevine Productions.